AriFordsham/GHCWiki/commentary/source-tree.md

 ## `distrib/`

-Micellaneous files for building distributions.
+Miscellaneous files for building distributions.

 ## Stuff that appears only in a build tree